Overview

 Key Terms

-- Accounting Method: The Accounting Method (sometimes referred to as the Disposition Method) is used to determine the cost basis of an asset for tax purposes upon sale.
-See Supported Accounting Methods for additional detail.
+• Disposition Method: The Disposition Method (sometimes referred to as the Accounting Method or Cost Basis Method) is used to determine the cost basis of an asset for tax purposes upon sale.
+See Supported Disposition Methods for additional detail.

 Purpose